DjFix/studioone_functions/README.md

 ```

 - **getTracksByName(string, [integer])**</br>
-Returns an array of arrange tracks containing the string</br>
+Returns an array of arrange tracks containing the string.
 Matching: 0 or none = no case sensitivity, 1 = case sensitive matching

 - **renameTracks(string, string)**</br>
-Replace parts of all track name</br>
+Replace parts of all track name.
 Case sensitive matching (search string, replacment string)

 - **selectTrack(track)**</br>
 Used to optionally select tracks when iterating if necessary